maggiemcc/1600-final-project/README.md

-Final Project for DGM 1600
+# Final Project for DGM 1600
-# Portfolio-Updrade
-# Portfolio-Updrade

 [Personal Portfolio Page - Netlify](https://maggiespersonalportfoliowebpage.netlify.com/)

+Here are some skills I've learned and used: